hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 }
 ```

-## Advanced Routes
+### Advanced Routes

 The advanced router supports nested controllers in subdirectories, enabling a more organized structure.
 Controllers are mapped to URLs based on their directory structure.

 ::: tip
-The advanced router is ideal for applications with a complex controller hierarchy.
+The advanced router is ideal for applications with a complex controller hierarchy, have a large number of controllers, require a more organized structure, or require the use of route aliases.
 :::

 A typical route format is: